 The Department of Political Science and Public Administration offers a curriculum providing students with the opportunity to earn a Bachelor's of Science in Political Science.
-The Department offers a variety of courses exploring the multiple and various dimensions of politics and enables students to construct a course of study tailored to their particular interests.
-The undergraduate program is relevant for all students interested in politics.
-Students majoring in political science often seek careers in academics, business, education, government, journalism, law, politics, and public service.
+The Department offers a variety of courses exploring the multiple and various dimensions of political science in the areas of American politics, comparative politics, international relations, and public administration.
+Students are able to construct acourse of study tailored to their particular interests.
+The undergraduate program is relevant for all students interested in politics, government institutions and governance, elections, policymaking, political rights, and global affairs.
+Students majoring in political science often seek careers in business, community and advocacy organizations, education, international organizations, journalism, law, politics, polling, and state, local, and federal government.
+The requirements for a degree in Political Science are as follows: